dzcpy/transliteration/README.md

 ```

 ### Client side usage
-Transliteration module can run in browser as well.
-You can download it using bower:
+Transliteration module can be run in the browser as well.

+Donload the library with bower:
 ```
 bower install transliteration
 ```
-It can be loaded as AMD / CommonJS component or global variable.
+It supports AMD / CommonJS standard or just to be loaded as a global variable.

 When use in the browser, by default it will create global variables under `window` object:
 ```javascript